GovReady/CommonMark-py-Extensions/README.rst

 * The html_inline and html_block nodes are not supported and will raise a ValueError exception.
 * Images are rendered as "[image]" plus their alt text.
+* The CommonMarkToCommonMarkRenderer is pretty good but is not complete.

 Testing: